 All of the 1953 OEM systems were far more powerful and effective than the pre-war B&B system, sporting larger grilles, blowers, and compressors.
 The Chrysler Airtemp system was the most powerful of all the early systems, sporting a massive 3/4-ton, dual belt V4 compressor, pictured above.

 In 1954, the number of companies offering factory air expanded.
-Not wanting to be left behind in the luxury car game, Packard offered their first system since 1940.
+Not wanting to be left behind in the luxury car game, Packard offered its first system since 1940.
 Packard, being too small and financially strapped to develop their own system, sourced their system from Frigikar (which was headed by former Packard engineer Bert J. Mitchell).

 At General Motors, there were actually two competing internal divisions working on automotive air conditioning.
-Frigidaire, who created the trunk mounted system described above, an Harrison, a division better known for making radiators.
+Frigidaire, who created the trunk-mounted system described above, and Harrison, a division better known for making radiators.
 Harrison, using their radiator and cooling system experience, designed a condenser with enough airflow that would allow the condenser to be mounted in front of the radiator, while still allowing enough air to reach the radiator for proper engine cooling.
 They also greatly reduced the size of the compressor, evaporator, and other components, permitting them to be mounted in the engine compartment for the first time.

 Pontiac was the first to use the Harrison system, making the option available starting on their 1954 eight-cylinder models.
 The Harrison system was not a fully integrated system: The A/C still operated independently of the heater, and with separate controls and air outlets for each system.
 No matter: The Harrison system was far superior to the Frigidaire system, and it would soon be adopted across the GM line.
-In a bit of corporate one-upsmanship, Harrison eventually took over all the automotive air conditioning duties for GM, while the Frigidaire name was relegated to home appliance use.
+In a bit of corporate one-upmanship, Harrison eventually took over all the automotive air conditioning duties for GM, while the Frigidaire name was relegated to home appliance use.

 However, the big news in 1954 was the introduction of the Nash All-Weather Eye system, the first cowl mounted fully integrated heating and cooling system.
 Having the heat and air conditioning system combined meant that they could both be operated by a single set of controls.
 This also allowed for heated and cooled air to be blended together, and allow the production of air at just about any desired temperature.